Balanced ternary: Other applications

 Balanced ternary has other applications besides computing.
 For example, a classical two-pan balance, with one weight for each power of 3, can weigh relatively heavy objects accurately with a small number of weights, by moving weights between the two pans and the table.
-For example, with weights for each power of 3 through 81, a 60-gram object (6010 = 1T1T0bal3) will be balanced perfectly with an 81 gram weight in the other pan, the 27 gram weight in its own pan, the 9 gram weight in the other pan, the 3 gram weight in its own pan, and the 1 gram weight set aside.
+For example, with weights for each power of 3 through 81, a 60-gram object (60dec = 1T1T0bal3) will be balanced perfectly with an 81 gram weight in the other pan, the 27 gram weight in its own pan, the 9 gram weight in the other pan, the 3 gram weight in its own pan, and the 1 gram weight set aside.

 Similarly, consider a currency system with coins worth 1¤, 3¤, 9¤, 27¤, 81¤.
 If the buyer and the seller each have only one of each kind of coin, any transaction up to 121¤ is possible.
-For example, if the price is 7¤ (710 = 1T1bal3), the buyer pays 1¤ + 9¤ and receives 3¤ in change.
+For example, if the price is 7¤ (7dec = 1T1bal3), the buyer pays 1¤ + 9¤ and receives 3¤ in change.

-They may also provide a more natural representation for the qutrit and systems that use it.